jasongrimes/grimesit-mm/_pages/services.md

 ![full](/assets/images/feature-development-ltr.jpg){: .full}

-Grimes IT specializes in web application development---building software applications that run on the world wide web.
+Grimes IT specializes in web application development---building software applications that run on the World Wide Web.

 So what is "full stack" development?
 Think of a web app as a collection of technology choices,